-Over-Ear headphones offer a simple design with large ear cups that fit around the ears.
-They're usually comfortable and easy to wear but can get a little bulky.
-Below are our recommendations for the best over-ear headphones we have tested so far.
+Over-ear headphones, also called around ear headphones, offer a simple design with large ear cups that fit around the ears (read our article over-ear vs on-ear headphones).
+They can be a little bulky, but they generally offer decent noise isolation and are very comfortable to wear for extended periods.
+Below are our recommendations for the best over ear headphones we have tested so far.

-Our recommendations above are what we think are currently the best Over-Ear headphones to buy for most people in each price range.
+Our recommendations above are what we think are currently the best over the ear headphones to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).

 A few examples of Over-Ear headphones that didn't make the cut:

 - Sony MDR 1000x.
 Best over-ear for noise isolation and a sturdy, wireless design.
 Slightly inconsistent sound quality.
 See our review

 - HiFiMan HE-400i.
 Excellent sounding planar magnetic headphones with a decently comfortable design.
 Slightly weak build quality and bulky design.
 See our review

 - Sennheiser PXC 550.
 Highly customizable sound and noise isolation.
 Comfortable, stable and well-built headphones but mediocre noise isolation.
 See our review

 - Sony MDR-7506.
 A good substitute to the M50x at a much lower cost.
 However, they don't sound as good but leak a little less.
 See our review

 - Sony MDR 1A.
 Balanced sound quality and comfortable design.
 A bit expensive for what they have to offer.
 See our review

 - Samsung Level Over Wireless.
 A good alternative to the Plantronics Backbeat Pro 2.
 Versatile headphones with customizable sound but a slightly bulky design.
 See our review